By Chaz McDonald

 Marvel or DC?
 It is a question that sparks one of the most heated debates in all of geekdom.
 Each side has an army of fans that is willing to argue which one is better until they are blue in the face.
 The success of both comic book lines has led to a golden age of comic books films and television series.
 Marvel and DC comics have a very different approaches when it comes to building their cinematic universes.
 Marvel has chosen to connect their films and their television series into one vast universe known as the Marvel Cinematic Universe, or better known as the MCU.
 DC, on the other hand, has chosen to go a different route when it comes to their movie universe and their television universe, keeping them separate and more along the lines of a multi-verse.
 So which is better?
 Each has its own unique way of storytelling and connecting with the audience, and each has its drawbacks due to the fact that something might be missed and could potentially confuse audiences down the line.

 Standard broadcast television is not the only place where the MCU reaches.
 Netflix has its own pocket universe where Marvel superheroes thrive.
 Daredevil, Jessica Jones, Luke Cage, Iron Fist make up the team known as The Defenders.
 Each member of The Defenders has or will have their own series on Netflix by spring of 2017.
-Netflix is introducing more characters and the interconnecting them separately from the other Marvel properties, but acknowledging the films at the same time.
+(Edit: While not a member of the Defenders, The Punisher also had a show on Netflix) Netflix is introducing more characters and the interconnecting them separately from the other Marvel properties, but acknowledging the films at the same time.
 HULU is also getting into the action by releasing a new series into the MCU called the Runaways in the near future.
 The world building of the MCU is incredible and very well planned out.
 It helps to bring a realness to the fictional universe, but for those who don’t watch every single series, it can lead to something falling through the cracks.
 The movies stand on their own, but the series could potentially add something to the movies that would be lost on fans if you don’t watch the television series.
 A perfect example of this happening would be in season two of Marvel’s Agents of S.H.I.E.L.D. and The Avengers: Age of Ultron.
 Did anybody ever wonder where Nick Fury got a helicarrier so he could evacuate the citizens of Sokovia?
+The only potential downside, is you might feel like you can’t watch the new movies until you catch up on all the shows, which isn’t necessary.

 Lets Go to DC